 Rob Ford was first elected to lead Canada's most populous city in 2010 as an outsider, with strong backing from his suburban neighbourhood.

 But by 2013 he faced heavy pressure to resign from both political opposition and former allies on the city council after admitting he smoked crack cocaine while severely inebriated.

-Mr Ford had previously refused to resign the job, mounting a re-election campaign against multiple challengers.
+Ford had previously refused to resign from the job, mounting a re-election campaign against multiple challengers.

 Rob Ford was born in May 1969 in Etobicoke, Ontario, now a diverse district in the west of Toronto.

 The elder Mr Ford ran the successful printing firm Deco Labels and Tags.
-The Ford family still owns the company, and Mr Ford has served in senior management positions there.
+The Ford family still owns the company, and Rob Ford had served in senior management positions there.

-In 2000, Mr Ford married his long-time girlfriend Renata.
-They have two young children.
-Rarely seen in public, she has been dubbed the "invisible wife".
+In 2000, Ford married his long-time girlfriend Renata.
+They had two young children.
+Rarely seen in public, she was dubbed the "invisible wife".